 Anyone using the web will have come across notifications like this by now:

 The French Data Protection Authority CNIL recently went a step further.
-It now demands that websites must not only inform users about what data they collect and ask for their consent but also to make refusing cookies as easy as it is to accept them.
+It now demands that websites must not only inform users about what data they collect and ask for their consent but also make refusing cookies as easy as it is to accept them.

 Latest developments and concerns